lukisxyz/http/README.md

 You're asked to create a simple http server that serve a POST request and give a somekind of message what ever it is.
 On this challenge you're forbidden from using a high level framework or library about HTTP, just listen from your socket and parse manually.

-I Will create in 3 different language:
+I will create in 3 different language:
-- Typescript using Deno
+- Typescript using Deno (done)
-- Go Language
+- Go Language (on going)
 - Rust language